Skip to main content

 After evaluating speeds, pricing, reliability, data caps, customer service, and availability, Tachus emerges as the better choice for most households in 2026.
 Tachus delivers 5x faster speeds, no data caps, and award-winning customer service.
 Xfinity counters with a lower price, but the 1.2 TB cap and slower uploads hold it back.

-That said, Xfinity remains a strong option in its service area and may be the better pick depending on your specific address, budget, and usage patterns.
+That said, Xfinity remains a strong option in its service area.
+May be the better pick depending on your specific address, budget, and usage patterns.
 The best provider is always the one that delivers reliable service at your exact location.

 Frequently Asked Questions: Tachus vs Xfinity